Wylie Independent School District (Collin County, Texas)

 Wylie Independent School District is a school district based in Wylie, Texas, United States and covers much of south central Collin County.

-Wylie ISD serves most of the city of Wylie, including the city of St. Paul, a portion of the city of Murphy, and the Collin County portion of the city of Sachse.
-Enrollment has grown to just over 17,000 students.
+Wylie ISD serves most of the city of Wylie, the city of St. Paul, portions of the cities of Lucas and Murphy, the Collin County portion of the city of Sachse, and much of Seis Lagos.
+Some areas in the Dallas city limits lie in the Wylie ISD limits.
+As of 2023 enrollment has grown to just over 19,000 students.
 The average student to teacher ratio is 17:1.

-In 2009, the school district was rated "recognized" by the Texas Education Agency.
+In 2025, the school district was rated with an "A" by the Texas Education Agency.

 History

 In the 1890s, the town of Wylie had been served by a small school with small funding primarily by the parents of the students of the schools.
 Thomas Franklin Birmingham noticed this problem traveling and established Wylie ISD in 1901-1902.
 He set limits of the district that all citizens in that area would pay taxes to uphold the district.
-The Birmingham family had provided money to build a proper High School.
-Since then the Birmingham family has established various Land Trusts to fund areas of curriculum for the district as well as scholarships for the top 22 of the graduating class.
+The Birmingham family had provided money to build a proper high school.
+Since then the Birmingham family has established various Land Trusts to fund areas of curriculum for the district as well as scholarships for 20 Wylie ISD seniors in the graduating class.
 The city and district has honored him and his family with the Birmingham Elementary School and streets among other things.

-In 2007 the Wylie East High School opened for the 2007-2008 school year.
+In 2007 Wylie East High School opened for the 2007-2008 school year.
 In 2009, the school was rated "exemplary" by the Texas Education Agency.

 In the summer of 2015 all Wylie ISD campuses underwent renovations to bring them well in the 21st century.
 In 2019, voters approved a new $193.7 million dollar bond issue for improvements and expansion of schools throughout the district.

-The most recent school to have been built was George W. Bush Elementary school, which opened the beginning of the 2016-2017 school year.
+The most recent school to have been built is Kreymer Elementary School, which opened in the 2025-2026 school year.

+The district is also beginning construction on two new schools; one intermediate, one junior high.
+Hampton Intermediate School, and Parker Junior High School are both expected to open in the 2026-2027 school year.

+On September 23, 2025, the school board unanimously voted to name Dr. Kim Spicer, who previously served as Deputy Superintendent under Dr. David Vinson (2011-2025), as Wylie ISD’s next superintendent.
+Effective October 21, Spicer became the district’s first female superintendent in its entire history.